jondavid-black/yaml-tools/docs/design.md

   - `value`: any | `nil` - Value to compare to `if` for equivalence (i.e. `true` for a bool, `42` for int, `nil` for absence of data, etc.).
 Default: none.
   - `present`: ref(type_def.fields.name)[] - list of field names in the `type_def` that must be present if the check is `true`.
 Default: none.
   - `absent`: ref(type_def.fields.name)[] - list of field names in the `type_def` that must be absent of the check is `true`.
 Default: none.
-- `unique_values`: ref(type_def.fields.name)[] - list of field names in the `type_def` that must not contain duplicate data entries.
-All referenced fields must be of the same type but may be a combination of values and lists.

 ```yaml
 type_def: